brurucy/micro-datalog/README.md

 # Micro Datalog

-Micro Datalog is a minimal incremental datalog reasoner.
-It is primarily meant to be correct, easy to use, and sort-of fast.
-It happens to be **very** fast.
+Micro Datalog is a minimal datalog reasoner.
+It is primarily meant to be correct and easy to use.

-It compiles datalog rules into a sequence of relational algebra operations that are run in an efficient four-instruction __select-project-join__ relational algebra interpreter.
+It compiles datalog rules into a sequence of relational algebra operations that are run with a four-instruction __select-project-join__ relational algebra interpreter.

 The following snippets showcase the engine in action: